 Air pollution – Tobacco smoke is known to contain over 69 cancer causing chemicals.
 While smoke may be invisible and odorless, it can still linger in the air for up to five hours, putting those exposed at risk of lung cancer, chronic respiratory diseases, and reduced lung function.

-What does the World No Tobacco Day intend to achieve in 2019?
+What does World No Tobacco Day intend to achieve?

 The most effective ways of boosting lung health are through the reduction of tobacco use and secondhand smoke.
 However, there is a general lack of awareness among large segments of the population about the dangers to lung health arising from tobacco smoking and second-hand smoke.

 The World No Tobacco Day campaign will raise awareness on